-Morality is one of the most complicated topic about humanity [1].
-It is tied with commonsense, formed upon ethnic culture, and regulated by rules and laws.
-Fable stories are must-read books for children, from which they learn morals and ethics to distinguish right from wrong in everyday world.
-Moral understanding aims to comprehend the abstract concepts that hide in a story by seeing through concrete events and vivid characters, which has become a new challenging task for Natural Language Processing (NLP).
-Previous works related to story understanding are mainly story ending prediction [2], story completion given constraints (e.g., storylines [3], emotions [4], styles [5], morals [6]).
-Most of them surround concrete concepts in story itself, whereas our work concentrates on digging out the moral lesson behind it.
-Table 1 shows one example of moral-story pair from the new dataset STORAL [6].
+Morality is one of the most intricate topics related to human behavior [1].
+It overlaps with commonsense, molded by cultural norms, and regulated by laws and rules.
+Children are often introduced to ethical values and morals through fable stories, which teach them to differentiate between right and wrong in their daily lives.
+Moral understanding is a new challenging task for natural language processing, which aims to comprehend the abstract concepts that are hidden within a narrative by observing the concrete events and vivid characters portrayed.
+Earlier works about story understanding are mainly centered on story ending prediction [2], or controllable story generation given specific constraints, such as storylines [3], emotions [4], and styles [5].
+Most of them attach importance to the surface realization based on the concrete content, whereas our work attempts to uncover the implied morals that are conveyed by the stories.
+Table 1 shows one moral-story pair from STORAL-ZH [6], a recently released dataset of 4,209 Chinese moral stories.

-David C. Wyld et al. (Eds): CCNET, AIMLA, CICS, IOTBS, NLTM, COIT - 2023 pp. 175-185, 2023.
-CS & IT - CSCP 2023 DOI: 10.5121/csit.2023.130414 Benefit from big data, self-supervised pre-training on an enormous amount of unlabeled corpora from a general domain equips large language models with contextual knowledge and the ability of recognizing n-grams.
+Self-supervised pre-training on massive amounts of unlabeled corpora from a general domain endows large language models with contextual knowledge and the capacity to recognize n-grams.
 Originated from Transformer [7], plenty of Pre-trained Language Models (PLMs) have sprung up in succession.
-They can be roughly categorized in three groups in terms of their architecture, including Transformer encoder (e.g., BERT [8], RoBERTa [9]), Transformer decoder (e.g., GPT2 [10], GPT3 [11]), and the full Transformer encoder-decoder network (e.g., T5 [12], MASS [13]).
-With dissimilar pre-training strategies, PLMs are suitable to different downstream tasks.
-For instance, the contextual word representations learned via masked language modeling by RoBERTa are beneficial for natural language understanding, while the strategy of auto-regressive language modeling exploited by GPT2 lays the foundation for natural language generation.
+These models can be broadly classified into three groups based on their architecture: Transformer encoder (e.g., BERT [8], RoBERTa [9]), Transformer decoder (e.g., GPT2 [10], GPT3 [11]), and the full Transformer encoder-decoder network (e.g., T5 [12], MASS [13]).
+With distinct pre-training strategies, PLMs are capable of handling diverse downstream tasks.
+For example, RoBERTa's masked language modeling produces advantageous contextual word representations that enhance natural language understanding, while the strategy of autoregressive language modeling exploited by GPT2 establishes the groundwork for natural language generation.